Of Particular Significance

 This is consistent with what is actually observed in eclipses, as in Fig. 4.
 The circular shadow of the Earth is shown especially clearly when sets of photos taken during an eclipse are carefully aligned.

-Next, one you are aware that the Earth’s a sphere (and, as the Greeks also knew, that the Sun is far away ), it’s not hard to learn the size of the Earth.
+Next, once you are aware that the Earth’s a sphere (and, as the Greeks also knew, that the Sun is far away ), it’s not hard to learn the size of the Earth.
 Imagine two vertical towers sitting on flat ground in two different cities.
 To keep things especially simple, let’s imagine one city is due north of the other, and the distance between them — call it “D” — is already known.

 Fig. 5: The right triangle formed by connecting a tower’s base, its top, and the end of its shadow at noon.
-Of greatest interest is the angle 𝜃.
+Of greatest interest is the angle πœƒ.

 The key observation is that the difference in these angles is the same as the difference in the latitude between the two cities.
 To see this, examine Fig. 6 below.
 The paths of sunlight (the orange dashed lines in Figs. 5 and 6) are parallel to the Earth-Sun line.
-[This (almost-exact) parallelism is only true because the Sun’s distance from Earth is much larger than the Earth’s size — which the Greeks knew.]
+[This (almost-exact) parallelism is only true because the Sun’s distance from Earth is much larger than the Earth’s size — a fact which the Greeks knew.]
 Meanwhile the line from the Earth’s center to the first tower (call it L1) is a continuation of the line from that tower’s base to its top.
-Because (a) L1 forms an angle 𝜃1 with the sunlight, as shown in Fig. 5, and (b) the sunlight line and Earth-Sun line are parallel, as shown in Fig. 6, the intersection of L1 with the Earth-Sun line is also 𝜃1!
-Similarly, the line from the Earth’s center to tower 2 forms the angle 𝜃2 with the Earth-Sun line.
-As can be seen in Fig. 6, it follows that the angle between the two lines connecting the Earth’s center to the two towers is 𝜃2 – 𝜃1 , the difference in the noon-time sun angles as seen by the two observers!
+Because (a) L1 forms an angle πœƒ1 with the sunlight, as shown in Fig. 5, and (b) the sunlight line and Earth-Sun line are parallel, as shown in Fig. 6, the intersection of L1 with the Earth-Sun line is also πœƒ1!
+Similarly, the line from the Earth’s center to tower 2 forms the angle πœƒ2 with the Earth-Sun line.
+As can be seen in Fig. 6, it follows that the angle between the two lines connecting the Earth’s center to the two towers is πœƒ2 – πœƒ1 , the difference in the noon-time sun angles as seen by the two observers!

-Fig. 6: The angles 𝜃1 and 𝜃2 that involve the towers’ shadows (Fig. 5) are also the angles between the Earth-Sun line and the lines connecting the Earth’s center to the two towers; the difference between the two angles is the difference between the two cities’ latitudes.
+Fig. 6: The angles πœƒ1 and πœƒ2 that involve the towers’ shadows (Fig. 5) are also the angles between the Earth-Sun line and the lines connecting the Earth’s center to the two towers; the difference between the two angles is the difference between the two cities’ latitudes.

 Now, however, the observers can use the fact that they know D, the distance between the cities.
-In particular, the distance D is to the Earth’s circumference C just as 𝜃2 – 𝜃1 is to 360 degrees (or, in radians, to 2ℼ).
+In particular, the distance D is to the Earth’s circumference C just as πœƒ2 – πœƒ1 is to 360 degrees (or, in radians, to 2β„Ό).
 In formulas

-• D/C = (𝜃2 – 𝜃1)/360°
+• D/C = (πœƒ2 – πœƒ1)/360Β°

 So (dividing and multiplying on both sides) the Earth’s circumference is simply

-• C = D [360° / (𝜃2 – 𝜃1) ]
+• C = D [360Β° / (πœƒ2 – πœƒ1) ]

-and since they know both D and 𝜃2 – 𝜃1 , they now know the Earth’s circumference.
-(Note this correctly says that if the angle were 90 degrees = 2ℼ/4, then D would be C/4.)
+and since they know both D and πœƒ2 – πœƒ1 , they now know the Earth’s circumference.
+(Note this correctly says that if the angle were 90 degrees = 2β„Ό/4, then D would be C/4.)

 Eratosthenes made this measurement (in a slightly different way) around 240 B.C.E.
 Reports by classical historians do not quite agree on what he found, but in the most optimistic interpretation of the historical record, he was well within 1 percent of the correct answer.
 And why not?
 Once you’ve realized what you should do, this is a relatively simple measurement; it’s one that you and a distant friend could carry out yourselves.

-Note: You might prefer to see the answer in radians instead of degrees; since 360° = 2ℼ radians, we can write
+Note: You might prefer to see the answer in radians instead of degrees; since 360Β° = 2β„Ό radians, we can write

-• C = D [2ℼ / (𝜃2 – 𝜃1) ] (in radians)
+• C = D [2β„Ό / (πœƒ2 – πœƒ1) ] (in radians)

-and since C = 2ℼR, where R is the Earth’s radius, that gives us a particularly simple formula
+and since C = 2β„ΌR, where R is the Earth’s radius, that gives us a particularly simple formula

-• R = D / (𝜃2 – 𝜃1) ( in radians)
+• R = D / (πœƒ2 – πœƒ1) ( in radians)

 Note: If the two cities are not due north-south of one another, this poses no problem.
 Measure tower 1’s shadow at the first city’s noon, and tower 2’s shadow at the second city’s noon on the same day; then take D not to be the distance between the two cities but instead the distance between their latitude lines.
 Practically speaking, we can make a triangle with one side being the distance between the cities and the other two sides aligned north-south and east-west; then D is the length of the north-south line, as in Fig. 7.
 With this definition of D, the formulas above are still valid.